DennisLiu1993/Fastest_Image_Pattern_Matching/README.md

 4. Open ELCVMatchTool.sln
 5. Upgrade if it is required
 6. Open this project's property page
-7. Modified "General-Output Directory" to the .exe directory you want
+7. Modified "General-Output Directory" to the .exe directory you want (usually the directory where your opencv_worldXX.dll locates)
 8. Choose the SDK version you have in "General-Windows SDK Version"
 9. Choose the right toolset you have in "General-Platform Toolset" (for me, it is Visual Studio 2017 (v141))
-10. Go to "VC++ Directories", and type in "Include Directories" for your own OpenCV
+10. Go to "VC++ Directories", and type in "Include Directories" for your own OpenCV (e.g. C:\OpenCV3.1\opencv\build\include or C:\OpenCV4.0\opencv\build\include)
-11. Type in "Library Directories" for your own OpenCV's library path
+11. Type in "Library Directories" for your own OpenCV's library path (the directory where your opencv_worldXX.lib locates)
-12. Go to "Linker-Input", and type in library name (for me, it is opencv_world310d_vs2017.lib)
+12. Go to "Linker-Input", and type in library name (e.g. opencv_world310d_vs2017.lib or opencv_world401d.lib)
-13. Make sure that your opencvXX.dll and MatchTool.Lang are in the same directory as .exe of this project
+13. Make sure that your opencv_worldXX.dll and MatchTool.Lang are in the same directory as .exe of this project

 # Usage of this project
 1. Select the Language you want